AI Writing Tools vs Grammarly: Which Is Right for You?

 Grammar Accuracy Face-Off: Who Catches More Mistakes

-Alright, let's get into the nerdy stuff - actual error detection.
+Alright, let's get into the nerdy stuff — actual error detection.
 I ran both tools through the same 50 deliberately flawed sentences to see what they caught.
-Results were... interesting.
+I repeated this test in early 2026 and the results shifted compared to a year ago.

 Grammarly caught: